 http://rehabilitationj.uswr.ac.ir/article-1-3457-en.html

-1- University of Social Welfare and Rehabilitation Sciences, Tehran, Iran., University of Social Welfare and Rehabilitation Sciences.
+2- Department of Clinical Sciences, School of Rehabilitation Sciences, University of Social Welfare and Rehabilitation Sciences.
+Tehran.
+Iran.

-3- Sabzevar University of Medical Sciences, Sabzevar, Iran., Sabzevar Health Care Center, Sabzevar University of Medical Sciences
+3- Sabzevar Health Care Center, Deputy of Health, Sabzevar University of Medical Sciences, Sabzevar, Iran., Sabzevar Health Care Center, Sabzevar University of Medical Sciences

-4- Deputy of Research and Technology, Sharif University of Technology, Tehran, Iran., Deputy of Research and Technology, Sharif University of Technology
+4- Deputy of Research and Technology, Sharif University of Technology, Tehran.
+Iran.

-Background and aims: Nurses face challenging conditions such as sleep deprivation, job stress and multiple responsibilities.
-Given the crucial role of nurses in patient care and health promotion, attention has been drawn to topics such as the quality of work life.
-The present study aimed to determine the quality of nursing work life in hospitals affiliated with the University of Rehabilitation Sciences and Social Health.
+Objective Nurses encounter challenging conditions such as sleep deprivation, job stress, and multiple responsibilities.
+Given the crucial role of nurses in patient care and health promotion, attention has been drawn to topics such as their quality of work life.
+This study aimed to assess the quality of work life for nurses working in hospitals affiliated with the University of Rehabilitation Sciences and Social Health, Tehran City, Iran.

-Methods: This cross-sectional study was conducted on 313 employed nurses in hospitals affiliated with the University of Rehabilitation Sciences and Social Health through simple random sampling in the year 2022.
-The data collection tools included a demographic information questionnaire and the Richard Walton (1973) Work Life Quality Questionnaire.
-The inclusion criterion for the study was nurses with a bachelor's degree or higher.
-Data analysis was performed using descriptive indices and analytical statistics including t-test, ANOVA, and regression in SPSS23 software.
+Materials & Methods This cross-sectional study was conducted on 313 employed nurses in hospitals affiliated with the University of Rehabilitation Sciences and Social Health.
+They were selected by simple random sampling in 2022.
+The data collection tools included a demographic information questionnaire and the Richard Walton (1973) work-life quality questionnaire.
+The inclusion criterion for the study was nurses with a bachelor’s degree or higher.
+Data analysis was conducted using descriptive and analytical statistics, including t test, analysis of variance, and regression analysis, utilizing SPSS software, version 23.

 Type of Study: